Wallingford Borough Police

 Wallingford Borough Police was the police force responsible for policing the borough of Wallingford in Berkshire, England until 1856.

-It had been established in 1836 as a result of the Municipal Corporations Act of 1835.
+It had been established in 1836 as a result of the Municipal Corporations Act 1835.
 Wallingford Borough Police was amalgamated into Berkshire Constabulary on 8 September 1856, when the borough authorities voluntarily agreed to let Berkshire Constabulary police the borough.
 The three serving constables of the borough force at that time were discharged.

-Wallingford is today policed by the successor to Berkshireshire Constabulary, Thames Valley Police.
+Wallingford is today policed by the successor to Berkshire Constabulary, Thames Valley Police.